 The Town of Hilton Head Island coordinates with public entities and other bodies of government to develop the Consolidated Plan.
 Town of Hilton Head Island Community Development department staff work closely with the Town's Public Projects and Facilities department to collaborate on improvement projects.
 These efforts include but are not limited to plans for infrastructure and other improvements in the community through CDBG funded activities.

-Town of Hilton Head Island Community Development department staff work closely with the Community Foundation of the Lowcounty, a local nonprofit organization which participated in Town of Hilton Head Island Needs Assessment public meetings in March 2020.
-These cooperation and coordination efforts include but are not limited to plans for public services activities in the community funded with Fiscal Year 2020 CDBG and CDBG-CV funds to address the prevention, preparation and recovery efforts related to COVID-19.
-When necessary the Town of Hilton Head Island will establish collaborative efforts and partnerships with state and local government entities such as Beaufort County, the Lowcountry Council of Governments and various State of South Carolina offices to ensure complete implementation of the Consolidated Plan.
+Town of Hilton Head Island Community Development department staff work closely with the Community Foundation of the Lowcounty, a local 501(c)(3) nonprofit organization, which began serving the Hilton Head Island community in 1994, and participated in Town of Hilton Head Island Needs Assessment public meetings in March 2020.
+During these Needs Assessment meetings and a subsequent consultation meeting Town staff determined the Community Foundation of the Lowcountry had the capacity and capability to administer public services grants with Fiscal Year 2020 CDBG and CDBG-CV funds on behalf of the Town.